 Italian form of the Roman cognomen Titianus

-, which was derived from the Roman praenomen TITUS
+, which was derived from the Roman praenomen Titus

 .
 A famous bearer was the Venetian Renaissance painter Tiziano Vecellio (1488-1576), known in English as Titian.

-WINSLOW m English (Rare)
+Winslow m English (Rare)

-From a surname which was derived from an Old English place name meaning "hill belonging to WINE
+From a surname that was derived from an Old English place name meaning "hill belonging to Wine"

 .
 A famous bearer of this name was American painter Winslow Homer (1836-1910).